rbdl/rbdl/README.md

 2. The Doxygen documentation
   - The Doxygen for methods and components that were developed recently are covered in great detail (e.g. the Millard2016TorqueMuscle class in the muscle addon).
-  - Doxygen for more well established methods are more sparsley documented.
+  - Doxygen for more well established methods are more sparsely documented.
 3. The test code;
   - A minimalistic example of every command and modeling component can be found in the test code (e.g. in rbdl/tests, addons/geometry/tests, addons/muscle/tests, etc).